 (Single family only)

-Last Paid Installment (LPI) Due Date -The due date of last paid installment in full, not any partial payment of an installment, that has been collected on the mortgage.
+Last Paid Installment (LPI) Due Date -The due date of last paid installment in full, not any partial payment of an installment, which has been collected on the mortgage.
 (Single family only)

 PreModification First Installment Due Date - If Loan Purpose (item 35) is a “Loan Modification –HAMP” or “Loan Modification – non-HAMP” report the original first scheduled installment due prior to the modification (First Payment Due Date prior to the modification.
 (Single family only)

-PreModification Original Principal Balance (OPB) Amount - If Loan Purpose (item 35) is a “Loan Modification –HAMP” or “Loan Modification – non-HAMP” report the original principal balance of the modified loan prior to the modification..
+PreModification Original Principal Balance (OPB) Amount - If Loan Purpose (item 35) is a “Loan Modification –HAMP” or “Loan Modification – non-HAMP” report the original principal balance of the modified loan prior to the modification.
 The unmodified original principal balance (OPB) of the loan per the original note.
 (Single family only)

-PreModification Interest Rate Percent - If Loan Purpose (item 35) is a “Loan Modification –HAMP” or “Loan Modification – non-HAMP” report the original interest rate of the modified loan prior to the modification..
+PreModification Interest Rate Percent - If Loan Purpose (item 35) is a “Loan Modification –HAMP” or “Loan Modification – non-HAMP” report the original interest rate of the modified loan prior to the modification.
 The interest rate per the unmodified original note.
 For ARM loans, the unmodified original interest rate per the original note without any interest rate adjustments.
 (Single family only)

 PreModification Loan Maturity Date - If Loan Purpose (item 35) is a “Loan Modification –HAMP” or “Loan Modification – non-HAMP” report the original loan maturity date of the modified loan prior to the modification taking place.
 The maturity date of the loan per the unmodified original note.
 (Single family only)